bitflate/bitflate.github.io/_posts/2020-03-17-bitcoin-is-a-store-of-value.markdown

 *Bitflate is a cryptocurrency with constant inflation of 7% per year.
 Its goal is to be a Medium of Exchange.*

 *This article expresses a personal opinion of the Bitflate developer.
-It is not an investment advice.*
+It is not investment advice.*

 **TL;DR**